pachyderm/docs-content/2.3.x/deploy-manage/manage/upgrades.md

 This phase depends on whether you need to modify your existing configuration (for example, enter an enterprise key, plug an identity provider, reference an enterprise server, etc...).

 In the case of a simple upgrade of version on a cluster, and provided that you do not need to change any additional configuration, no change in the values.yaml should be required.
-The new version of Pachyderm will be directly set in the `helm upgrade` command.
+The new version of {{%productName%}} will be directly set in the `helm upgrade` command.

 ## 3. Upgrade `pachctl` Version
   {{% notice warning %}}
   Upgrading from a **pachd** version older than 2.3.0?
 Do not skip this step.
   {{% /notice %}}

- - To update to the latest version of Pachyderm, run the steps below depending on your operating system:
+ - To update to the latest version of {{%productName%}}, run the steps below depending on your operating system:

       * For macOS, run: